 Helping Your Children Understand

-Right now is such a sensitive time for kids, their whole world has been turned upside down.
-The last two years have been unlike anything we’ve ever experienced.
-They’re already scared and worried.
+Growing up in a post-pandemic world can be hard for kids.
+The last three years were unlike anything we’ve ever experienced.
 And now there’s another harsh reality to discuss.

 On August 28, 1963, some 250,000 people—both black and white—participated in the March on Washington for Jobs and Freedom, where Martin Luther King Jr. gave his famous speech.